Hurricane Zeta Is Ashore in Resort Zone of Mexico's Yucatan

 Hurricane Zeta, the 27th named storm in a very busy Atlantic season, made landfall on the Caribbean coast of the eastern Yucatan Peninsula late Monday while whipping the resorts around Tulum with rain and wind.

-The U.S. National Hurricane Center said Zeta came ashore just north of Tulum with maximum sustained winds of 80 mph (130 kph).
+The U.S. National Hurricane Center said Zeta came ashore just north of Tulum with maximum sustained winds of 80 mph.

 Quintana Roo state Gov. Carlos Joaquín had warned that “nobody should be on the streets ... you shouldn’t go out anymore” until the hurricane passed.